qsnake/gpaw/doc/documentation/pdos/pdos.rst

   plt.ylabel('d-projected DOS on atom 10')
   plt.title('d-band center = %s eV, d-band width = %s eV' % (center, width))
   plt.show()

+Warning: You should always plot the PDOS before using the calculated center and width to check that it is sensible.
+The very localized functions used to project onto can sometimes cause an artificial rising tail on the PDOS at high energies.
+If this happens, you should try to project onto LCAO orbitals instead of projectors, as these have a larger width.
+This however requires some calculation time, as the LCAO projections are not determined in a standard grid calculation.
+The projections onto the projector functions are always present, hence using these takes no extra computational effort.

 -----------------
 Wigner-Seitz LDOS